Does Debt Consolidation Make Sense?

 Evaluating the real estate based alternatives

 Start by reviewing the interest rates on your existing debts.
 Credit cards and unsecured personal loans usually have higher interest rates than other forms of secured debt like a mortgage, home equity loan or an auto loan.
 If you find that your rate on a home equity line of credit is less than the rates on credit cards, other personal loans, or auto loans, utilizing borrowing through that line of credit may save you money.

 Then evaluate your borrowing capacity available through a mortgage or a home equity loan.
 Borrowing through a shorter-term home equity loan will probably lower your interest rate, but most home equity loans have variable interest rates.
 If you have a great deal of high interest rate debt, refinancing your unsecured debt into a new fixed rate mortgage (even if you end up with a slightly higher mortgage rate than what you currently have) may result in lower overall interest costs.
-The interest you pay on your mortgage or home equity loan is also tax deductible if you itemize your deductions.
+The interest you pay on your mortgage or home equity loan may also be tax deductible if you itemize your deductions.

 - Discuss your situation with your relationship banker.
 They will be able to explain the alternatives and help come up with a solution that’s right for you.